brickrefinery/l-lang-spec/README.md

 L is a language that takes the standard file format of LEGO CAD programs and should be able to interpret the file not as a LEGO model, but instead as programming code, often outputting a new LEGO model.

 While nothing in here should be taken seriously, the language itself takes itself seriously, and actual programs (within limits) can be made using it.
+Using L you should be able to compile a pirate ship into a race car, and isn't that why we all wanted to learn to program in the first place?

 This language spec makes some assumptions that you have some coding background, but as much as possible is trying to limit how much technical depth you need to catch it all.